petershu/rdb/README.md

 Option | Parameters | Description
 -----: | :--------- | :----------
--s | [DeviceSerialNumber] | sends the command to the specified device
+-s | [DeviceSerialNumber] | sends the command to the specified device -a |  | sends the command to all connected devices (this will override -s)

 ## Commands
 Command | Parameters | Description